 Sl.
-No. At the end of the course, the student will be able to Bloom's Level 1 DESCRIBE the key terms involved in each Act 1 2 SUMMARIZE the key legal provisions of each Act.
-2 3 ILLUSTRATE the use of the Acts in common business situations.
-3 4 OUTLINE the various facets of basic case laws of each Act from a managerial perspective.
+No. Sl.
+No. At the end of the course, the student will be able to 1 Describe the key terms involved in each Act 1 2 Summarize the key legal provisions of each Act.
+2 3 Illustrate the use of the Acts in common business situations.
+3 4 Outline the various facets of basic case laws of each Act from a managerial perspective.
 4